tsekeres/ASSIGNMENT-Firebase-Pinterest/README.md

 * As a user, I should be able to change which board a pin belongs to.

 ### Part 6: Deploy and Readme
-* As a user I should be able to use your app on the internet - it should be [deployed using firebase or Netlify](https://github.com/nss-nightclass-projects/Night-Class-Resources/blob/master/book-3-data-driven-applications/chapters/firebase-deploy.md).
+* As a user I should be able to use your app on the internet - it should be deployed using Netlify.

 * As a developer, I want to see an amazing README for this project.